Wired Residential Network

 Free high speed network access is a privilege given to CUMC students for academic use.
 The network is shared by CUMC offices and New York Presbyterian Hospital.
 Due to it being shared with NYPH, the network must also adhere to stringent HIPAA regulations.
 Our highest priority is that the network be kept secure and available for all to use.

 How can I get my IP (network) address?

-Please follow the steps on the Student Residential Network page to register your computer for an IP address.
+You must follow the steps on the Connect to the Wired CUMC Network page to register your computer for an IP address.
 Student computers are set for dynamic (changing) IP addresses, which allow for connection at all CUMC campus network locations and continued connectivity if the network's configuration changes.
 Anyone requiring a static IP address must have specific academic reasons for this, please contact 5-Help with specific information or questions if needed.

 Who assigns the IP addresses?

 The group that manages the network for the entire CUMC and NYPH campus, Core Resources, assigns the IP addresses.
 Please remember that if you have any issues